ainize-team/ain-js-trigger-router-for-ainize/README.md

-# Ain-js Trigger Router for Ainize
+# AI Network Blockchain Router for Model API
-The "Ain-js Trigger Router for Ainize" is an intermediary between the [Ainize](https://github.com/ainize-team/ainize-js?tab=readme-ov-file#deploy) and the [ain-js library](https://github.com/ainblockchain/ain-js?tab=readme-ov-file#function-call).
+The "AI Network Blockchain Router for Model API" is an intermediary between the [AI Network Blockchain](https://github.com/ainblockchain/ain-js?tab=readme-ov-file#function-call) and the Model API.
 It processes requests and routes events originating from the AI Network blockchain, and forwards them to the models.

-You can choose to deploy your models on the [AI Network GPU Service](https://gpu.ainetwork.ai).

 ![image](/public/sample_structure.png)